-"School-age intern" means a staff member of a school-age center who performs direct child care duties.
-This person works under the supervision of at least a school-age site coordinator or school-age site assistant who is designated as responsible for the school-age center.
-This person works under the direct observation of at least a school-age site assistant, may be alone with children as listed in these regulations, and meets the qualifications listed in these regulations.
+"School-age intern" means a staff member of a school-age center who performs direct child care duties and meets the qualifications listed in these regulations.
+This person works under the direct observation of at least a school-age site assistant, but may be alone with children as listed in these regulations.